 1. Interments in the District’s cemeteries shall be limited in accordance with section 9060 of the California Health and Safety Code as it is now exists or may be hereafter amended.

-2. If a certificate of interment rights holder has not further need for interment rights, he or she may sell or transfer his or her interment rights to an eligible person.
-An endowment care fee must be paid at the time of transfer if not previously paid at the time of purchase.
+2. If a certificate of interment rights holder has no further need for interment rights, he or she may sell or transfer his or her interment rights to an eligible person.
+An endowment care fee must be paid at the time of transfer, by the seller and the buyer, if not previously paid at the time of purchase.
 A transfer fee is required for all transfers.
 No transfer of any right of interment shall be complete or effective until approved under the authority of the District and recorded on the books of the District.

 3. The District reserves the right, when necessary or if determined to be in the best interest of the District, to remove any remains from one plot to another in the same cemetery, keeping accurate records of such relocations and, whenever possible, notifying the lot owner or next of kin before relocation is made.